 Transport and infrastructure provide important socio-economic activity and value in this region (DENR 2010).
 Port Lincoln is important for the export of grain, vegetables, legumes and oilseeds.
-The port is not in the SJBGMP, but ships pass within a few kilometres of the Dangerous Reef SZ (AMSA 2015).
+The port is not in the NIGMP, but ships pass within a few kilometres of the North Neptune Islands SZ (AMSA 2015).

-Baseline information on transport and infrastructure relevant to the SJBGMP includes:
+Baseline information on transport and infrastructure relevant to the NIGMP includes:

 - Flinders Ports provide an annual summary report which includes bulk cargo import and export, and the number of vessel calls (visits).
-Between 0.9 and 3.2 million tonnes of cargo were exported from Port Lincoln each year between 2003 and 2014 (no imports) with between 80 and 131 vessel calls each year (Figure 17, Flinders Ports 2014). - The Australian Bureau of Statistics international merchandise trade data include the volume and value of international exports and imports of goods for individual South Australian ports, including by commodity or industry.
-These data would require a customised request and may be limited by confidentiality restrictions. - The South Australian Tourism Commission maintains a database of the numbers of cruise ship arrivals and cruise ship passengers/crew to locations around SA.
-In 2013/14, there were 2 cruise ship arrivals to Port Lincoln with a total of 3,474 passengers and crew. - As of October 2014, coastal infrastructure in the SJBGMP included 1 jetty, 1 marina and 2 boat ramps (DEWNR 2016a, b, c, d, DEWNR unpublished data).
+Between 0.9 and 3.2 million tonnes of cargo were exported from Port Lincoln each year between 2003 and 2014 (no imports) with between 80 and 131 vessel calls each year (Figure 16, Flinders Ports 2014). - The Australian Bureau of Statistics international merchandise trade data include the volume and value of international exports and imports of goods for individual South Australian ports, including by commodity or industry.
+These data would require a customised request and may be limited by confidentiality restrictions. - As of October 2014, coastal infrastructure in the NIGMP included 1 lighthouse (DEWNR 2016a, b, c, d, DEWNR unpublished data).